-The Online Reference Questionnaire
+Online Reference Questionnaire

+The application includes a link to a reference questionnaire.
+The applicant will e-mail this link to a UT faculty member.
 The reference questionnaire consists of 6 questions and a comments box.
 It should take the faculty less than 10 minutes, but give the faculty member at least a week to complete the reference.

 To verify your reference has been received, check your MySAO application menu.
 Once received, the box that says “Awaiting Submission” will read “Submitted.”